-(lime) and avaram bark (Cassia auriculata), and fastened to
+(lime) and avaram bark (Cassia auriculata), and fastened to the ground with pegs to dry.

 The Kota blacksmiths, who are skilled workmen, make hatchets, bill-hooks, knives, and other implements for the various hill tribes, especially the Badagas, and at times for 'Hindus' and Europeans.
 Within the memory of men still living they used to work with iron-ore brought up from the plains, but now depend on scrap-iron which they purchase locally in the bazár.
 The most flourishing smithy in the Kotagiri village is made of brick, of local manufacture, roofed with zinc, and fitted with appliances (anvil, pincers, &c.), of European manufacture.